openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### "dependencies"

-This field imports dependencies on other Cangjie modules via source code, configuring information about other modules required for the current build.
+This field imports dependencies on other Cangjie modules through source code, configuring information about other modules required for the current build.
 Currently, this field supports local path dependencies and remote `git` dependencies.

-To specify a local dependency, use the `path` field, which must contain a valid local path.
+To specify local dependencies, use the `path` field, which must contain a valid local path.
 For example, the code structure of the two submodules `pro0` and `pro1` and the main module is as follows:

 ```text
 ├── pro0